 When no one is around to see your distress, it's important to know the signs of a heart attack and when to seek immediate medical care.

-That message is particularly important for women, older people and people with diabetes, says Dr. Granger, because the typical chest pain may not occur.
+That message is particularly important for women, older people, and people with diabetes, says Dr. Granger.
 “It may simply be weakness or nausea or feeling poorly.
 If you suddenly feel any of those symptoms, seek immediate medical attention.”

 People who are alone may minimize their symptoms, but it’s even more important for them to call 911 because it will get you better care faster.